 The paper is divided into two parts.
 Part 1 briefly gives a general introduction to The Theory of Constructive Alignment and The SOLO Taxonomy [3].
 The essence of this part is also available as a 19-minute award-winning short-film by the author, entitled "Teaching Teaching & Understanding Understanding" [5].
-Part 2 is the main part and shows how to apply the theory to a specific case; namely, to teach a 5 ECTS1, seven week, undergraduate course on model-based design for concurrency at the University of Aarhus.
-The course has been taught four times by the author using FSP [9] for modeling, Java for implementation, and the book [9] for introducing relevant concepts, problems, and solutions.
-It has been taught twice before (in 2004 & 2005) and twice after the implementation of alignment (in 2006 & 2007).
+Part 2 is the main part and shows how to apply the theory to a specific case; namely, to teach a 5 ECTS, seven week, undergraduate course on model-based design for concurrency at the University of Aarhus, Denmark.
+The course has been taught four times by the author using FSP [10] for modeling, Java for implementation, and the book [10] for introducing relevant concepts, problems, and solutions.
+The course ran twice before the implementation of alignment (in 2004 & 2005), and twice after (in 2006 & 2007); each year with a group of 20-30 students.
 The paper concludes by giving a comparison of teaching the course "pre-" vs. "post-alignment".

-1 European Credit Transfer and Accumulation System (one academic year is 60 ECTS)
+&lt;sup>1 European Credit Transfer and Accumulation System (one academic year is 60 ECTS)

-Part 1: The Theory of Constructive Alignment
+2 Part 1: The Theory of Constructive Alignment

-The theory of constructive alignment [2] provides a compelling answer to (Q1).
-The theory is developed by John Biggs and has its roots in curriculum theory and constructivism [10]; the idea that the learner's actions define what is learned and that knowledge is actively constructed by the individual (through interaction with the external world).
+The Theory of Constructive Alignment [2] provides a compelling answer to (Q1).
+The theory is developed by John Biggs and has its roots in curriculum theory and constructivism [11]; the idea that the learner's actions define what is learned and that knowledge is actively constructed by the individual through interaction with the external world (see [13] and [8]).
 It is a systemic theory that regards the total teaching context as a whole, as a system, wherein all contributing factors and stakeholders reside.
 To understand the system, we need to identify and understand the parts of the system and how they interact and affect one another.
-The theory of constructive alignment provides just that for the teaching system; it provides relevant and prototypical models of the parts that ultimately enables us to predict how the teaching system reacts under modification (when we change various aspects of our teaching).
+The Theory of Constructive Alignment provides just that for the teaching system; it provides relevant and prototypical models of the parts that ultimately enable us to predict how the teaching system reacts when we change various aspects of our teaching.
 It is also a theory of motivation and of planning that looks at teaching far beyond what goes on in the classroom and auditorium.